-Checklists have improved safety in fields as diverse as air traffic safety and surgery - but they only work when you use them, when you use them every time, and they work best when they are written.
+Checklists have improved safety in fields as diverse as air traffic safety and surgery.
+But they only work when you use them, when you use them every time, and they work best when they are written.

 Don't rely on your memory.
 The whole point of a checklist is to help compensate for our human tendency to get distracted, forget key steps, or overlook something that has become routine.